-- Current index, index of this transaction bundle
+- Current index, the index of this transaction bundle

 - Last index, the total number of transactions in this bundle

-- Bundle, bundle hash allows you to identify transactions which were in the same bundle
+- Bundle, bundle hash allows you to identify transactions that were in the same bundle

-- Trunktransaction, hash of the 1st transaction that was approved with this transaction
+- Trunktransaction, a hash of the first transaction that was approved with this transaction

-- Branchtransaction, hash of the 2nd transaction that was approved with this transaction
+- Branchtransaction, a hash of the second transaction that was approved with this transaction

-- Nonce, required for the transaction to be accepted by the network and generated by doing the Proof of Work
+- Nonce, which is required for the transaction to be accepted by the network and generated by doing the Proof of Work

 The complexity should not withhold you from understanding that there is no personal data in a transaction, transparency is key and privacy paramount.
-The public and private key are independent from your identity, there is no direct link to who the person is behind a transaction whether is a payment or a text message by means of using the IOTAMAM technology.
+The public and private keys are independent of your identity, there is no direct link to who the person is behind a transaction whether is a payment or a text message by means of using the IOTA MAM technology.

 Note from David Sønstebø:

-**any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+**any freely given, specific, informed, and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by clear affirmative action, signifies agreement to the processing of personal data relating to him or her.